ting-an-chen/mysecondwebsitewithreact/README.md

 In the Blog component import both constants similarly:
 `import {postIntro, postContent} from './blog-post-contents/blog-post.js';`

-Add a new instance of BlogPost to the Blog component, with the titlet, date, intro and post content.
+Add a new instance of BlogPost to the Blog component, with the title, date, intro and post content.